GiorgosK96/Medical_Appointment_App/README.md

 # Medical Appointment Management System
-A web-based system for patients to book and manage their medical appointments with doctors using Flask for the backend and React for the frontend.
+An application for patients to book and manage their medical appointments with doctors using Flask for the backend and React for the frontend.

 ## Features
 Secure user authentication (patients & doctors).